Weymouth Workers' Compensation

 Any worker who is hurt or who gets sick because of work tasks is entitled to workers’ compensation benefits.
 A dedicated legal team can help to make a claim for benefits, which include payment of medical costs as well as payment of disability income on a temporary or permanent basis.
 Disability income may provide for those who cannot work due to injuries or may provide partial wage loss benefits if earning power is reduced due to health problems resulting from an on-the-job injury.

-Schedule your free consultation with a Weymouth workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Weymouth workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.